BespokeSynth/BespokeSynth/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐞
 about: Something does not work as expected!
-Create a report to help BespokeSynth improve
+Create a report to help Bespoke improve
 title: ''
 labels: bug
 assignees: ''